The Spokesman for East Berlin’s Communist Party

 International Relations

-The spokesman was also responsible for interacting with foreign media and diplomats, representing the party and promoting its interests internationally.
-This required diplomatic skills and the ability to present the communist party’s policies in a positive light, despite international skepticism and criticism.
+In addition, the spokesman was to deal with foreign media and diplomats, to represent the party, and to promote its interests internationally.
+It involved diplomatic skills, and the capacity to pitch the communist party’s policies in a positive light, with international skepticism and general criticism.

 Conclusion